unsw-cse-comp3900-9900-23T3/capstone-project-9900w13bzava/README.md

+#### Run backend server

+1. Enter a python virtual environment.

+2. Open a terminal under /code_1/back-end/ folder.

+3. Install all required packages: pip3 install -r requirement.txt

+4. Run: Python3 app.py

 #### Run frontend websites

-1. Go to /code_1/frontend
+1. Open a terminal under /code_1/frontend/ folder

 2. Run: npm install

 3. Run: npm start.
 The website will open automatically.

 4. Run: npm run build.
 This command will establish a new file called “bulid”.
 And you can open the index.html in this new file rather than Run: npm start.

-#### Run backend server

-1. Go to /back-end/ (先创建虚拟环境，然后进入到文件夹，执行脚本文件。脚本文件会自动检测环境是否匹配，如果不匹配，就会安装对应的包。环境OK后就会执行后端。)

-2. Install all required packages: pip3 install -r requirement.txt

-3. Run: Python3 app.py

-4. After start backend server successfully, you can run frontend part.